 Peter Nich has always had a high interest in the Martial Arts that started at a young age.
 He would watch Kung Fu Masters and all of Bruce Lee’s television shows.
 He was in amazement with their movements and skills.

 In 1996, as an adult, Peter was able to take his first lesson in the Art of Ed Parkers Kenpo at Newark Kenpo Karate.
 With his first lesson under his belt, Peter was excited to say that he is studying Karate.
 Progressing through the ranks he realized that it wasn’t the color of the belt that was important to him, it was the knowledge he was gaining from it.
 It was the self-discipline, confidence and fitness that kept his passion alive and made him feel proud to be a part of Kenpo Karate.
 Peter enjoyed his studies immensely and couldn’t wait for the next lesson.

 Having the opportunity in 1997 to start assisting the Instructors was one of the biggest achievements for him.
 It gave him the opportunity to give back what he had learned from the Art.
 With this experience, he realized he wanted to teach karate for the rest of his life.
 One of the most rewarding experiences for Peter was achieving his Black Belt rank in September 2001.
 Achieving his Black Belt, he was now considered an official Instructor of the Art.
 This showed Peter that with patience and determination, anything can be achieved.

 Peter Nich, founder and owner of Palmetto Kenpo Karate.
-Second Degree Black Belt and member of the American Kenpo Karate International
+Third Degree Black Belt and member of the American Kenpo Karate International

 Instructing his own classes, Peter is continuing to give back to the students of Kenpo.